Steels

 Create Attach Points

-Steels components have a three buttons that enables you to set the attachment points of the steels associated to the other steels.
+Steels components have a three buttons that allows you to set the attachment points of the steels associated to the other steels.
 In fact Steels can automatically create and associate start and end to any steels placed in the scene.
-These are the items and the options available in this section:
+Here are the items and the options available in this section:

 By clicking on the buttons repeatedly, the element that is being placing, will rotate with respect to the four faces in the side or in the head.